xinbenlv/zThink/_posts/2024-01-04-why-i-write.md

 I am applying [[pkg/"How to Take Smart Notes" by Sönke Ahrens|"How to Take Smart Notes" by Sönke Ahrens]], which is a [[pkg/Zettelkasten 抽屉卡片|Zettelkasten 抽屉卡片]] approach.
 I rely on [[pkg/Obsidian|Obsidian]] as my main notes taker.
 I use [[pkg/git|git]], [[pkg/markdown|markdown]] to manage it.
 And thanks to [[pkg/WorkingCopyApp]], I am able to take notes on the go.
 I really hope to have [[pkg/闪念胶囊]] app created by [[pkg/Smartisan (锤子科技)]].

-It turns out the Jekyll doesn't support wikilink very wel
+It turns out the Jekyll doesn't support wikilink very well yet.

 ## How you can participate